 Bad credit loans are, as the name implies, loans one can take out with a bad or less-than-perfect credit score.
-A quick Google search turns up hundreds of thousands of options for such loans from bad credit payday loans all the way to the less-formal pawn shops.
+A quick Google search turns up hundreds of thousands of options for such loans from bad credit payday loans all the way to the less-formal pawn shops that borrowers.

 First, we’ll be unraveling some of the mysteries behind credit scores, what constitutes a good/bad score, and what you can do to boost yours.
 Then we’ll be exploring a few different types of bad credit loans and the average costs involved.
 And, lastly, we’ll be looking at bad credit loan alternatives like the one offered by us here at Possible.

 Your credit score—just three short digits—determines the amount you can borrow, the rates at which you can do so, and sometimes, even the places you can live (yes, some landlords require a credit check to rent from them).
 And yet, despite their importance, these scores can be confusing and, at times, seem like nothing more than an arbitrary number generated by the credit bureaus.
 Thus, before we continue with bad credit loans, it’s worth taking a moment to understand how credit scores are determined and what is considered a good/bad score.

 The first thing to understand is, contrary to popular belief, there is no single ‘credit score’ or credit report.
 In fact, different industries will use different scores; when you go to get an auto loan your score may be slightly different than when you go to get a home loan.
 This is because different lenders and financial institutions value different attributes in who they lend to, so the three major credit bureaus (Experian, Equifax, and TransUnion) generate various scores that cater to a lender’s wants/needs, with the most popular variant being the FICO credit score.
 Luckily for us, however, the credit bureaus tend to use five major factors when generating a score: